 When I complete a project, I always have a sense of satisfaction.
 Sometimes I’m happier with the outcome than others.
 And, I’ve had my share of DIY disasters over the years – most of which you won’t find here!
 Today was one of those days that I was giddy with happiness when I put the final brush stroke of paint on this DIY farmhouse tabletop that Mark built and I finished.

 *This post contains some affiliate links for your convenience.
 Please see my full disclosure statement HERE.

 I’ve had the “idea” of building a farmhouse tabletop to attach to the base of our table, but I sometimes have a hard time explaining my “ideas” to my husband – the builder!
 There are times I have an idea and I go on and on telling him all about it, and he just stares at me blankly!
 That’s where visual aids come in handy.
 So, here’s the visual aid I showed Mark to explain my vision.

-This is the Baroque Parquet rectangular table from Restoration Hardware.
+The photo above is the Baroque Parquet rectangular table from Restoration Hardware (no longer available).
 It’s a very grand table and would never fit in my house, but it’s the look of that style tabletop on our trestle table base that I was going for.

 If you are looking for good tutorials and plans for building your own farmhouse table or table top, there are a few sources that I can recommend: Ana White and Shanty 2 Chic.
 These amazing ladies really know their way around a workshop and have building plans that are easy to follow.